-On July 7, 2020, upon the closing of our IPO, all shares of our outstanding convertible preferred stock converted into 29,479,483 shares of common stock.
+On July 7, 2020, upon the closing of our IPO, all shares of our outstanding convertible preferred stock converted into 29,479,521 shares of common stock.
+As of August 31, 2020, there were no shares of convertible preferred stock issued and outstanding.

-(8) Stock Options and Warrants
+(8) Equity-based Compensation and Warrants